 Granted, a very dark stain will diminish a wood’s grain, but not completely.

-This can be both a pro or a con depending on your visual goal.
+This can be either a pro or a con depending on your visual goal.

 Some people love the unique quality of grain patterns.
 Others dislike the non-uniform aesthetic.

 Do you want to highlight the natural character marks of your cabinet’s wood species?
 Do you appreciate that all wood is unique and grain patterns vary?
 If so, a stained finish might be the look for you.

 In 2021, displaying natural wood in the kitchen was a popular choice amongst homeowners.
 Wood exudes a warmth and adds an earthy, organic element to the home.
 Check out the Learning Centre’s overview of the top kitchen cabinet colour trends of 2022 to read more about the ongoing shift towards natural wood.

 You can find stains in many different colours, however, stain colours won’t be nearly as bold and bright as their cousins in the paint family.

 At Deslaurier, we have a standard selection of over 40 different stains, ranging from natural clear stains to browns, greys, and blacks.
 If none of the standard selections tickle your fancy, you also have the option to custom match a colour of your choice.

 Even with such a wide selection, stains have colour limitations.
 If you ever see a picture of a bright white kitchen like the one below, the cabinets are almost guaranteed to be painted (or otherwise made from an alternative finish or material like thermofoil or laminate).
 Stains can't quite achieve the same level of brightness as paint.